renewrr/JsonParser/readme.md

 More efficient syntax rule implementation : Remove the redundent or inefficient flags and checks.

 Better UI : Currenty the UI consist of one textarea, three labels with one button.

+Scientific notation and Negative number is not properly supported.